Authentication and authorization

 - introduce the concept of rolling stock collections to enable easier rolling stock permission checking

-- write a migration guide to help OSRD developpers navigate the authorization APIs
+- write a migration guide to help OSRD developers navigate the authorization APIs

 Front-end: